core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    Header: Content (Code=2.05)
    Content-Format: 40 (application/link-format)
    Payload:
-   </ps>;rt="core.ps.coll";ct=40,
-   </other/path>;rt="core.ps.coll";ct=40
+   </ps>;rt="core.ps.coll",
+   </other/path>;rt="core.ps.coll"
 ~~~~

+Note that the "ct" attribute is not included for the two collections in the returned link format document.
+This is because the content-format of each topic collection resource is implied by its resource type (rt="core.ps.coll") to be 40 ("application/link-format").

 ### Topic Discovery {#topic-discovery}

 Each topic collection is associated with a group of topic resources, each detailing the configuration of its respective topic (refer to {{topic-properties}}).
 Each topic resource is identified by the resource type "core.ps.conf".

-Below is an example of discovery via /.well-known/core with rt=core.ps.conf that returns a list of topics, as the list of links to the corresponding topic resources.
+Below is an example of discovery via /.well-known/core with query rt=core.ps.conf that returns a list of topics, as the list of links to the corresponding topic resources.

 ~~~~